MilesUpHQ/Quiz/ruby/quiz_questions.md

 ```

-The ‘reduce’ method can be used to take an array and reduce it to a single value.
+The â€˜reduceâ€™ method can be used to take an array and reduce it to a single value.

 36. How can we print the minimum and maximum value from an array using a single method?